This post may contain affiliate links, view our disclosure policy.

-The one area of downtown that we did not get to experience was the extremely popular Museum Campus.
+The one area of downtown that we did not get to experience was the extremely popular Museum Campus which is home to several world-famous Chicago museums.

-Home to Shedd Aquarium, the Field Museum of Natural History, and Alder Planetarium, these are places that we will definitely visit upon our return trip to Chicago.
+Places such as the Shedd Aquarium, the Field Museum of Natural History, and Alder Planetarium, are places that we will definitely visit during our next family vacation to Chicago.

 Thank you to Choose Chicago, Best Western River North, Chicago Architecture Foundation Center River Cruise aboard Chicago’s First Lady, Chicago Food Planet’s Signature Food Tour at Navy Pier, 360 Chicago and TILT, Art Institute of Chicago, Blue Man Group Chicago, and SafeHouse Chicago for hosting our family’s visits.
 I was not compensated for this Chicago 3 Day itinerary article.
 All opinions are my own.Jen

-If you like our 3-day Itinerary for a Chicago Family Vacation, click here to read our Related Posts to help plan your trip:
+If you like our Family Chicago Vacation itinerary, here are our related posts to help plan your trip:

 - Top 5 Kid-Friendly Downtown Chicago Restaurants that Your Family Will Love